ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 **Time-series** data is the inverse situation.
 The dataset has information of one section for a number of years.
 For instance, the unemployment rate of the state of Colorado between 1920 and 1950.

-**Panel-data** is the combinatino of the other two.
+**Panel-data** is the combination of the other two.
 Now the dataset includes information for more than one section and more than one time period.
 For instance, income for the 50 U.S. states between 1920 and 1950.

 ---